 How do retention metrics impact which channels I should prioritize?

 Retention directly determines channel viability.
-Apps with Day 7 retention below 25% should focus on Meta (best for creative variation).
+Apps with Day 7 retention below 25% should focus on Meta (best for creative variation), and understanding TikTok vs Meta creative strategy differences is critical since the majority of Meta video is watched with sound off while TikTok skews heavily toward sound-on viewing.
 Apps with retention 25-40% can scale across Meta and Google.
 Apps above 40% retention unlock TikTok, Unity, and ironSource efficiently.

-An app with 20% D7 retention can support maximum CPI of $0.30-$0.50 (assuming $3 LTV).
-The same app with 45% D7 retention can support $0.80-$1.50 CPI.
-Channel selection must align with your LTV ceiling.
+An app with 20% D7 retention can support maximum CPI of $0.30–$0.50 (assuming $3 LTV).
+The same app with 45% D7 retention can support $0.80–$1.50 CPI.
+Channel selection must align with your LTV ceiling, and median Meta CPI benchmarks for mobile app installs range from $0.80 for hypercasual gaming to $16.50 for fintech, with iOS CPIs running 35-60% higher than Android across every category.
 Many apps fail by scaling to TikTok or ASA without sufficient retention to justify the CPI.

 - D7 under 25%: Focus on creative appeal (Meta), lower ad spend